pmessentials/PMEssentials/README.md

 A collection of essential PMMP commands, features and more.
 Heavily inspired by Essentials [![HitCount](http://hits.dwyl.io/pmessentials/PMEssentials.svg)](http://hits.dwyl.io/pmessentials/PMEssentials)

+This plugin works with **AutoCompleteAPI**, but it is not required to have this.

 ## Commands:
 List of commands:
 - [x] /back